Alex-Linhares/FARGonautica/README.md

-# The library of FARGlexandria: a repo with Fluid Concepts & Creative Analogies projects
+# FARGlexandria: the lost library of Fluid Concepts & Creative Analogies projects